pipelinelabo/datalaiq-wiki/gui/dashboards/dashboards.md

 ## Investigative Dashboards

-Gravwell supports a particular kind of saved query called a [*template*](/gui/templates/templates.md), which defines variables in the query string itself.
+DatalaiQ supports a particular kind of saved query called a [*template*](/gui/templates/templates.md), which defines variables in the query string itself.
 If you use a template query in a dashboard tile, the dashboard will prompt you for values for each variable when you load it.
 A dashboard containing templates is called an *investigative dashboard*, because it can investigate a particular IP address, hostname, UUID, etc.

 Below, observe the highlighted variables in the queries when viewing a list of templates: